codecentric/helm-charts/charts/keycloak/README.md

 The headless service that governs the StatefulSet is used for DNS discovery.

 ## Upgrading

+### From chart versions < 9.0.0

+The Keycloak chart received a major facelift.
+Opinionated stuff and things that are now baked into Keycloak's Docker image are removed.
+Configuration is more generic making it easier to use custom Docker images that are configured differently than the official one.

+Updating an existing Keycloak is possible but values must be adjusted.

+* Values are no longer nested under `keycloak`.
+* Besides setting the node identifier, no CLI changes are performed out of the box
+* Environment variables for the Postresql dependency are set automatically if enabled.
+  Otherwise, no environment variables are set by default.

 ### From chart versions < 8.0.0